 There’s something about the crispy edges on these potatoes that makes them so good.
 Add butter and rosemary and they’re like little bits of heaven.

-I have, of course, experimented with other flavor combinations and have found that you can really mix and match what you put on these potatoes to give them a little extra flavor.
-My favorite will always be butter and rosemary, but you can also add any type of herbs or seasoning, exchange the butter for olive oil, and change up the type of cheese you add.
+I have experimented with other flavor combinations and have found that you can really mix and match what you put on these potatoes to give them a little extra flavor.
+You can add any type of herbs or seasoning, exchange the butter for olive oil, or add any type of cheese.

 Try these combinations: